carltheperson/carltheperson-com/content/on-courage.md

 > _It's good that it's hard.
 It deters the cowards and it intrigues the courageous._

 Courage is about being able to take a leap of faith into the unknown.
 You won't always be in a situation where the outcome of your actions will be certain.
 To do anything innovative or worthwhile, you need to be able to leap.
-As Holiday writes on page 54:
+As Holiday writes:

 > _No one can tell you that your plan will succeed.
 No one can tell you what their answer to your question will be.
 No one can guarantee you'll make it home alive.
 They can't even tell you how far down the hole goes._